Skip to main content

 If you start a FHSA, you can contribute up to $8,000 every year, and up to $40,000 in your lifetime.
 Your contribution limit resets every year, That means even if you only contribute $2,000 to your FHSA one year, your limit next year will still be $8,000.

-Similar to RRSPs (registered retirement savings plan), contributions to your FHSA will be tax-deductible, meaning you can lower the amount of taxes you owe by contributing to your FHSA!
-Also like RRSPs, when it’s time to purchase your first home, withdrawing from your FSHA is tax-free.
-What this means is the money you put in to your FHSA is tax-free in and tax-free out!
+Similar to RRSPs (registered retirement savings plans), contributions to your FHSA will be tax-deductible, meaning you can lower the amount of taxes you owe by contributing to your FHSA.
+Unlike RRSPs, withdrawing from your FSHA is tax-free.
+This means the money you put into your FHSA is tax-free in and tax-free out.

 Keep in mind, you can only use your FHSA to help purchase a single property in your lifetime.
 This means once you’ve paid for a home using your FHSA, you’ll have to close your account within one year and you won’t be able to open another one.